paganotoni/fsbox/README.md

 ```
 ### Can I use this in Buffalo?

-Yes, however this could imply some changes in your application layout and webpack configuration.
+Yes, however this could imply some changes in your application configuration and packages.